 - Finish your opponent with a Fatality (uppercutting your opponent into The Pit does NOT count as a Fatality).
 Do not use Block in Scorpion’s case — instead, jump up and tap Up twice, timing the second Up as you land; Sonya can fight Reptile as of Revision 4.0.

-Note: Reptile is only present in Revision 3.0 and above.
+Note that Reptile is only present in Revisions 3.0 and above.

 Reptile possesses the powers and Fatalities of both Scorpion and Sub-Zero, as well as enhanced speed.
 I used Raiden in this scenario because his jump kick has the longest reach, but it *should* work with most characters.
 Wait until Reptile approaches, ducking any projectile he may throw as soon as the round starts, then jump back and do the deepest kick you possibly can, followed by a Torpedo Push (or Superman – whatever you call it in your neck of the woods).
 If the kick is too high, he’ll have enough time to recover and block your TP.
-Reptile’s speed allows him to keep pace with you as you jump back, allowing Raiden’s kick to connect.
+Reptile’s speed allows him to keep pace with your backwards jump, allowing Raiden’s kick to connect.
 Just don’t get pinned in the corner as I almost did.
 Make sure to finish Reptile with a Fatality in order to receive the bonus points.